Tiffz-24/ACV-Project/README.md

 # ACV-Project

 ## Project Overview
-Metastatic tissue clasificantion and generation using the PatchCamelyon (PCAM) dataset.
+Metastatic tissue classification and generation using the PatchCamelyon (PCAM) dataset.

 ## Resnet/CNN